noamLeiv13/DataDevInterviewKit/README.md

 - **Average age of employees**: do you want to work with people of your age, or you don't care about that
 - **Industry focus**: Are you passionate about specific sectors like healthcare, finance, or others?

-These considerations will help you find a company that aligns with your personal and professional goals.
+These considerations will help you find a company that aligns with your personal and professional goals. these questions were helpful in guiding me toward roles and organizations that matched my aspirations.